“Should I update my website’s content for SEO, and if so, which content?”

 2) Create a list

-Now take that list, eliminate any pages that have not seen a decrease in traffic, and order by amount of traffic loss by percentage.
+Now take that list, eliminate any pages that have not seen a decrease in traffic, and order by the amount of traffic loss by percentage.
 This way, you can identify the biggest losers of traffic by percent.

-What I also like to do is identify the pages that have lost the most organic traffic by volume because this tells me where we can regain the most traffic as well.
+I also like to identify the pages that have lost the most organic traffic by volume because this tells me where we can regain the most traffic as well.
 Knowing traffic loss by percent is fine, but losing 100% of 1 visit is not much whereas losing 50% of 1,000 visits is a lot more.

 We’re trying to focus on the highest leverage pages, the pages that could regain the most traffic and leads/sales.